zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 dl.file.entry.thumbnail.max.width=128
 ```

-This property was has also been removed:
+This property has also been removed:

 ```properties
 organizations.children.types[location]